 Despite their compact Australian Cattle Dog size, did you know these robust canines can cover a staggering 100 miles in a single day?
 This is just one of the many amazing characteristics showcasing the unparalleled stamina and endurance of this dog breed.

-The average size of cattle dogs is of interest to many.
+The average Australian Cattle Dog size varies.
 They are known for their intelligence and agility, making them great working dogs.
 The breed of the cattle dog is a major factor in size.

 Different breeds have different average sizes – some larger, some smaller.
 However, the size of an individual dog can also vary within a breed.